Tallinn Digital Summit 2026

 In this context, TDS 2026 structures its conversations across three strategic pillars — new democratic formats and partnerships for the agentic era; defence and digital resilience amid geopolitical tensions; and AI and emerging technologies applied for trusted governance and enhanced competitiveness.
-The question we ask is - how to thrive in the agentic era and transform AI expectations into pragmatic, trusted, and reliable solutions that help democracies endure, and economies grow.
+The question we ask is: how to thrive in the agentic era and transform AI expectations into pragmatic, trusted, and reliable solutions that help democracies endure, and economies grow.

 Estonia is a small, fully digital nation that has recently launched several important initiatives like Eesti.ai, which is a nation-wide programme in collaboration with international experts and startup unicorn founders with concrete targets: to double the value of Estonian labour by 2035 through AI, and to grow the economy by 25% within five years and 50% within a decade.
 Simultaneously, Estonia is investing in the next generation through the AI Leap initiative — a landmark public-private partnership with leading global AI companies that brings advanced tools directly into classrooms, ensuring that critical thinking, cyber resilience, and AI & tech literacy become the foundation of our workforce.
 This is our second-generation Tiger Leap — and it is already underway.